Yogesh-K-Matkar/react_concept_react_app/README.md

                     This clearly separates state logic from UI.

-        29.1.2.
-Global State Management(Avoid prop drilling by sharing states):-
+        28.1.2.
+Global Static State Management(Avoid prop drilling by sharing states):-

-            29.1.1 useContext:
+            28.1.1 useContext:

                 Prop Drilling(Problem which is resolved using useContext hook):- Passing Props through Source Component to subsequent child components until it reaches to the required destination/target component.

                     This can lead to unnecessary complexity and makes it difficult to manage state and props, especially in larger applications with deeply nested components.

+                This hook built into React with no additional installation.

+                This hook best suited for simple or small-scale state sharing.

+                Performance can degrade if the context value changes often, causing many components to re-render.

+                Good for static or infrequently changing state.

                 This hook is mainly used when a scenario to shared global state or configuration like themes, authentication info, language settings, or user preferences across multiple components efficiently, avoiding the need to pass props through many component levels ("prop drilling").

                 Syntax:-